M E N U

 Do Not Tolerate Inappropriate Behaviors

 The vast majority of behavioral problems start out small.
 Begin thinking about what you will and won't allow your pet to do.
 A puppy that's play biting may seem harmless, but it's learning that putting teeth on people is ok and opens the door to future problems.
 The dog that jumps on you to say hello may be friendly, but you won't like it when his paws are muddy or he jumps on an elderly relative.
 You need to set rules and apply them consistently from an early age.
 Look into your pet's future - as it grows in size and strength, think about whether a behavior could be problematic.
-It's best to disallow any bad behaviors from hour 1, even if you never formerly train your dog.
+It's best to disallow any bad behaviors from hour 1, even if you never formally train your dog.

 Break-Away Collars

 Thousands of dogs are injured or strangled by their collars each and every year.
-Just because you're dog is older and has never had a problem doesn't mean it couldn't happen tomorrow.
+Just because your dog is older and has never had a problem doesn't mean it couldn't happen tomorrow.
 There's a great deal of information and very good collars on this site.
 My dogs wear only these collars unless we're training or working, where they're under my direct supervision.

 Early Handling